 He lives in Durham, North Carolina with his wife, Lana, and their cat, Busey.

 Drew Adamek is a writer and researcher with a background in public corruption investigative journalism, feature writing and broadcast production.
 He’s reported public corruption stories that appeared on CBS Evening News, 48 Hours, Primetime Live and 20/20.
-As a freelance feature writer, his work has appeared in the Chicago Sun-Times, New York Times, Chicago magazine, The Public Humanist and many others.
+As a freelancer feature writer, his work has appeared in the Chicago Sun-Times, New York Times, Chicago Magazine, The Public Humanist and many others.
 Drew has also served as a researcher or producer on over 200 true-crime television documentaries.

 Subscribe for Updates